 Dr. Candyce Martin is a servant-leader with a lifelong commitment to community service, humanitarian advocacy, and strategic communications.
 She graduated at 16 years old and enlisted in the United States Marine Corps at 17, building an early foundation of discipline and leadership.
 Dr. Martin was also part of the production team for Sesame Street, contributing to one of the world’s most influential educational media platforms.

 A seasoned communications executive trainer, she brings expertise in leadership development, public engagement, and organizational messaging.
-As Deputy Vice President of the Dr. Martin Luther King Jr. Parade & Festivities Committee, Dr. Martin supports strategic planning, volunteer coordination, and community partnerships.
+As a Director of the Dr. Martin Luther King Jr. Parade & Festivities Committee, Dr. Martin supports strategic planning, volunteer coordination, and community partnerships.
 She also serves as a long-standing Marine Toys for Tots Foundation Coordinator, helping ensure underserved children experience dignity and joy during the holidays.

 Andron Martin is a technologist, executive leader, and community innovator advancing Dr. Martin Luther King Jr.’s legacy through technology and service.
-As Senior Executive Secretary of the Dr. Martin Luther King Jr. Parade & Festivities Committee, he created the world’s first MLK Parade App, transforming the largest and longest-running MLK parade into a year-round digital ecosystem for community engagement, economic inclusion, and civic access.
+As a Director of the Dr. Martin Luther King Jr. Parade & Festivities Committee, he created the world’s first MLK Parade App, transforming the largest and longest-running MLK parade into a year-round digital ecosystem for community engagement, economic inclusion, and civic access.

 Honoring the Legacy.
 Celebrating the Journey.